ricardokanashiro/ricardokanashiro/README.md

 ### I'm Ricardo Kanashiro

 - At the moment I'm a Front-end Web Developer 🌐
-- On Focus: React and React Native 🗺️
+- On Focus: React and NodeJs 🗺️
 - I want to become a Full-Stack Developer 🔭

 ##